Eevee89/blindtest/README.md

 At the end of the game, the players will not be forced to leave, they'll be able to choose another color and you'll be able to upload/create another test.</br>
 Or leave the game by close the tab.</br>

-## From a cellphone 📱
+## Join a room
-Connecting from a phone, you'll be able to join a game created by another person on a laptop.</br>
+You'll be able to join a game created by another person on a laptop.</br>
 Enter the game's code, choose your color (2 players can have the same), and click on "Ready" when you are.</br>
 When the game begins, a timer is been displayed, along with a "Buzzer" button and a text input.
 - The text input is here for you to write your answer, if the game master wants to.